Katherine Doig - Operations Director, Acting Artistic Director, & Trustee

-Soprano Katherine is the person responsible for the look and feel of Toi Toi Opera, overseeing the communication, marketing, and branding strategies, and managing, creating, and curating content for the company’s online and offline channels.
+She is responsible for the look and feel of Toi Toi Opera, overseeing the communication, marketing, and branding strategies, and managing, creating, and curating content for the company’s online and offline channels.
 She designed, built, and maintains the company’s website, and is the company’s social media and publicity manager.
-As Creative Director, she seeks to ensure that Toi Toi Opera’s ‘speaking voice’ and visual language are as shiny and as sparkly as the glorious singing voices of Waitaha Canterbury that the company was founded to promote and to celebrate.

 A soprano and pianist, Katherine graduated from the University of Canterbury with first class honours in music and in history.
 While at Canterbury, she was awarded both the Michael Toovey Memorial Prize for her outstanding academic and executant ability in music, and also the Joan Burns Memorial Scholarship, for the top postgraduate scholar in history.
 She holds performance diplomas in solo piano and in singing from Trinity College London, most recently being awarded her LTCL in singing with distinction in late 2023.